 The ending was ambiguous but symbolical.
 We know Mandela voted, but we don't know for who (we really don't care).
 Tension mounts as he refuses to reveal who he voted for and one of the factions (the one that thinks they lost) is planning to kill Mandela as revenge.
 He is with the postal woman who has forgiven him and sending her away for her safety.
 While he awaits the elder leader asks him for a shave.
 Then people from both sides ask him to perform various barber tasks until virtually the whole village is lined up and the assassins give up.
 We are never told who won, but the narrator lets us view the town side as the film fades.

-The U.S. Senate is a unique situation.
+The U.S. Senate is in a unique situation.
 The Vice President (currently Kamala Harris) presides, but can only vote to break a tie.
 As it happens the Democrats and Republicans each claim 50 voters.
 A Republican, maybe Mitt Romney or Susan Collins could side with the Democrats to help pass legislation, but Mitch McConnell has a tight grip with committee appointments and primary support.
 The Democrats have a few members in tightly contested states and have been known to vote with Republicans.
 It would only take just one defector to defeat Democrat legislation.
-Joe Manchin, basically a Democrat, but who has voted for Republican measures that he feels his West Virginia constituency would prefer.
+Joe Manchin, basically a Democrat, but has voted for Republican measures that he feels his West Virginia constituency would prefer.
 He now has the ability to modify legislation towards what he feels is in his best interest.

 The movie exaggerates human nature at its worst.
 As an individual we have little power, but those who do have power make the rules and bend them to their benefit.
 The two factions could be any two groups that differ in any regard: Israelis and Palestinians, Democrats and Republicans, a high caste and a lower caste, etc. Whichever group has the power can easily rationalize why they not only deserve it, but are entitled to do whatever is required to maintain it.